 For my purpose I wanted anonymous users to have access to a read-only view.
 I initially selected AppVeyor as it seems to be the most popular choice for

 .NET open-source projects.
 But while browsing around I discovered than projects were often using more than one platform.
-Travis CI and CircleCI seemed to be the two other prevailing options.
+CircleCI seemed to be the other prevailing option.
 Since the initial version of this post, Azure DevOps has released a free and unlimited plan for open source projects.
-I decided to leverage the four platforms so that I could highlight their pros and cons.
+I decided to leverage the three platforms so that I could highlight their pros and cons.

 Advanced .NET Debugging #1

 After eyeing it for a while I finally decided to buy Advanced .NET Debugging by Mario Hewardt.
 I’ve been studying

 WinDbg for some time and consider myself somewhere between beginner and intermediate level.
 To my dismay I got stuck on the first excercise!
 Luckily I didn’t give up and finally stumbled on a blog post that unblocked me.
 This series has for goal to make Advanced .NET Debugging more accessible to people - quite like me - that haven’t grasped all the concepts yet.

 I often ask candidates to define a good unit test.
 This is the starting point of a conversation around testing strategies and delivering value.
 Over the years I’ve heard opinions ranging from

 testing is for testers, all the way to